 In the time that elapsed since your lecturers were undergraduate students, the amount of scientific knowledge has increased significantly and may have doubled.
-This exponential growth in scientific knowledge, has, sadly, eroded the value of the B.Sc. degree and employers generally find it insufficient qualification for employment and advancement as a professional in one's chosen field.
-The B.Sc.
-Honours (Hons) degree has for many years been the required minimum to be employed as a professional geologist.
-Students should bear this in mind when planning their University careers.
-In Geology, as with many other science departments, entry into B.Sc.
-(Hons) programmes is NOT automatic - dependent only on a simple pass mark for 3rd level courses.
-Instead we prefer to allow up to 12 students into Honours who have achieved at least a 60-65% aggregate for their senior geology courses.
+This exponential growth in scientific knowledge, has, sadly, eroded the value of the BSc degree and employers generally find it insufficient qualification for employment and advancement as a professional in one's chosen field.
+The BSc Honours (Hons) degree has for many years been the required minimum to be employed as a professional geologist.
+Students should bear this in mind when planning their university careers.
+In Geology, as with many other Science departments, entry into BSc (Hons) programmes is NOT automatic - dependent only on a simple pass mark for 3rd level courses.
+Instead we prefer to allow up to 12 students into Honours who have consistently achieved 65% or better in their undergraduate geology courses.
 This rule is flexible to some extent.
-Students with poorer pass marks but who go out and gain relevant work experience before re-applying may get accepted into Honours depending on performance and availability of space in the programme.
+Students with poorer pass marks but who go out and gain relevant and successful work experience before re-applying may get accepted into Honours depending on performance and availability of space in the programme.

-The reason for requiring something extra for Honours students comes from the nature of the Honours course.
-It is very different from undergraduate courses in that students are expected to do much of the work on their own, through reading, writing essays, presenting seminars, etc. Knowledge is not gained merely by listening to the lecturer; rather it is acquired by interaction with the published literature, peers, and other staff members.
+The reason for requiring a solid undergraduate performance for Honours students comes from the nature of the Honours course.
+It is very different from undergraduate courses in that students are expected to do much of the work on their own, through reading, writing up results from practical work, presenting seminars, etc. Knowledge is not gained merely by listening to the lecturer; rather it is acquired by interaction with the published literature, peers, and staff members.
 In addition, students undertake a small research project.
-The whole thrust of Honours is to broaden the student's knowledge of Geology and to develop critical faculties and investigate skills in the students.
+The whole thrust of Honours is to broaden the student's knowledge of geology and to develop critical understanding and investigate skills in the students.

-Beyond B.Sc.
-(Hons) lie the M.Sc. and Ph.D. degrees.
+Beyond BSc (Hons) lie the MSc and PhD degrees.
 These are usually research degrees completed by undertaking a programme of research and presenting the results in the form of a written thesis.
 Research is usually conducted in collaboration with a member of the academic staff who will supervise the research project and hopefully also provide funding for the research activities.
 The role of the supervisor is to guide and advise, but it is the student who is expected to do the work and the thinking.
-Creative persons with a deep interest in their subject and who enjoy an intellectual challenge thrive in M.Sc. and Ph.D. programmes.
-Those individuals who wish to be employed in the research environment or to pursue a career in academia should aim at obtaining at least an M.Sc., but preferably a Ph.D.
+Creative persons with a deep interest in their subject and who enjoy an intellectual challenge thrive in MSc and PhD programmes.
+Those individuals who wish to be employed in the research environment or to pursue a career in academia should aim at obtaining at least an MSc, but preferably a PhD.